Research Snapshot

-Jet fuel fell 3.51% to $3.762/gallon, offering temporary relief to airline margins, but the broader fuel-cost setup remains fragile after weeks of geopolitical distortion.
+Jet fuel fell 3.51% to $3.762/gallon, offering temporary relief to airline margins, but the broader fuel-cost setup remains fragile after risk context.

 Thesis